MetroStar/ib_manifest_util/documentation/docs/user-guide/updating_repos.md

 ### Running IB Manifest from the command line

 To get started, ensure that you have the `ib_manifest_util` package installed.
-To verify, run the following command from you terminal:
+To verify, run the following command from your terminal:

 ```bash
 $ ib_manifest_util --version